Dual spaces of geodesic currents: Continuity of the projection

 The other inequality follows from continuity of measures from above~\ref{lem:cont_measures}, where the hypothesis of $\mu \left( \cup_{j \geq n} A_j \right)$ being finite for some $n$ is crucial. \end{proof}

 The following result will play a crucial role in understanding the behaviour of $d_{\mu}$ in the presence of atoms.

 \begin{proposition} Let $X=\Gamma \backslash \wt{X}$ be a hyperbolic structure.
-Let $G[x]$ denote the set of geodesics through $x$.
-If $x$ does not lie on the axis of an element $g \in \Gamma - \{ e\}$, then
+Let $G[\bar{x}]$ denote the set of geodesics through $\bar{x} \in \wt{X}$.
+If $\bar{x}$ does not lie on the axis of an element $g \in \Gamma - \{ e\}$, then

-\end{proposition} \begin{proof} Let $\mu$ be a geodesic current, which can be though of as flip invariant geodesic flow invariant measure on $T^1X$~(see, for example,\cite[Chapter~3]{ES22:GeodesicCount}).
-In $T^1X$, the set $G[x]$ corresponds to the fiber at $x \in X$ of the canonical projection $\pi \colon T^1 X \to X$.
+\end{proposition} \begin{proof} Let $\mu$ be a geodesic current, which can be thought of as flip invariant geodesic flow invariant measure on $T^1X$~(see, for example,\cite[Chapter~3]{ES22:GeodesicCount}).
+In $T^1X$, the set $G[\overline{x}]$ corresponds to the fiber at $x \in X$ of the canonical projection $\pi \colon T^1 X \to X$, where $x$ is the projection of $\overline{x} \in \wt{X}$ to $X$.
 Let $K \coloneqq \pi^{-1}(x)$.
-Let $f$ be the 1-time map $\phi_1 \colon T^1X \to T^1X$, where $\phi_t$ denotes the geodesic flow.
-By Poincar\'e recurrence theorem, we have
+If $\mu(K)=0$ we are done.
+Hence, suppose $\mu(K)>0$.
+By Poincar\'e recurrence theorem (see comment after~\cite[Theorem~1.2.1]{VO16:FoundationsErgodic} for a statement for continuous flows), we have